Commitment + Clinical Leadership = Better Outcomes

 One study looked at a group of undergraduate students and the effects that meditation had on their performance of a task.
 The study had the meditation group listen to a mindfulness tape for 10 minutes before completing the task.
 The researchers found that the participants in the meditation group had better focus and concentration.2

 Another study looked at the effects short-term meditation has on focus.
 They found that at the end of 8 weeks, the brief meditation sessions had a positive impact on the anxiety levels of the participants.
-Meditation had also improved their attention and working memory when they were tested.3
+Meditation also improved their attention and working memory when they were tested.3

 Lower Blood Pressure